LoganFitz1/Washington-State-CPA-Trends-and-Insights/README.md

 ## Motivation for Analysis
 The official Washington State open data portal provides datasets on various topics, including professional licensing, business registrations, government operations, and economic trends.
 The Washington State CPA dataset lists individuals who hold WA CPA credentials, have held WA CPA credentials, or are WA CPA candidates.
 While primarily used for credential verification and disciplinary tracking, this data offers deeper insights into CPA demographics, renewal rates, career longevity, and industry trends.
-Understanding licensing patterns such as how long CPAs maintain their credentials, what groups of people receive board violations, or where nonresident WA CPAs live, would provide valuable insights for policymakers, firms, and future accountants.
+Understanding licensing patterns, such as how long CPAs maintain their credentials, what groups of people receive board violations, or where nonresident WA CPAs live, would provide valuable insights for policymakers, firms, and future accountants.

 Informative link:
 [Washington State Open Data Portal](https://data.wa.gov/)